andreabellavia/RCSplines/README.md

 #### Absolute Risks and Absolute Risk Differences from a Cox model with nonlinear interactions

-- Supplemenraty material for the [paper](https://academic.oup.com/aje/article/193/8/1155/7678921)
+- Supplementary material for the [paper](https://academic.oup.com/aje/article/193/8/1155/7678921)
   *“Estimating and presenting hazard ratios and absolute risks from a Cox model with complex nonlinear interactions”* published in the